amd/ryzen-ai-documentation/docs/llm_flow.rst

 #######################

 The Ryzen AI Software includes support for deploying quantized LLMs on the NPU using an eager execution mode, simplifying the model ingestion process.
 Instead of compiling and executing as a complete graph, the model is processed on an operator-by-operator basis.
 Compute-intensive operations, such as GEMM/MATMUL, are dynamically offloaded to the NPU, while the remaining operators are executed on the CPU.

-Eager mode for LLMs is supported in both PyTorch and the ONNX Runtime.
+A set of performance-optimized models is available upon request on the AMD secure download site: https://account.amd.com/en/member/ryzenai-sw-ea.html

+- Applicability: benchmarking and deployment of specific LLMs
+- Performance: highly optimized
+- Supported platforms: STX (and onwards)
+- Supported frameworks: ONNX Runtime GenAI
+- Supported models: Llama2, Llama3, Qwen1.5

 A general-purpose flow can be found here: https://github.com/amd/RyzenAI-SW/blob/main/example/transformers/models/llm/docs/README.md